Future-House/aviary/README.md

 ## Defining a Custom Environment

-The example below walks through defining a custom language agent environment in Aviary.
+The example below walks through defining a custom environment in Aviary.
 We define a simple environment where an agent takes actions to modify a counter.
 The example is also featured in the following notebook TODO: Fill in.